Verose/NLP_CLPSYCH/README.md

 ## Abstract

 Natural language processing tools are used to automatically detect disturbances in transcribed speech of schizophrenia inpatients who speak Hebrew.
 We measure topic mutation over time and show that controls maintain more cohesive speech than inpatients.
-We also examine differences in how inpatients and controls use adjectives and adverbs to describe content words and show that the ones used by controls are more common than the those of inpatients.
+We also examine differences in how inpatients and controls use adjectives and adverbs to describe content words and show that the ones used by controls are more common than those of inpatients.
 We provide experimental results and show their potential for automatically detecting schizophrenia in patients by means only of their speech patterns.
+We then explore our findings on publicly published written text taken from social media, which does not show a significant difference in keeping cohesive discourse.

 ## Video